genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 ### Where block

-The where block supports adding an additional predicate based on the select row and incoming request.
+The `where` block enables you to specify the conditions for running the particular code block.

 ```kotlin
 requestReplies {